Rule 3349-20-30 | Financial conflict of interest in research.

 (7) "Institutional Officials" refer to the collaborative efforts of the chief technology transfer officer and the vice president for research.

-(8) "Public Health Service Awarding component" is the organizational unit of the "PHS" that funds the research, e.g., national institute of health.
+(8) "Public Health Service Awarding component" is the organizational unit of the "PHS" that funds the project, e.g., national institute of health (NIH), substance abuse and mental health services administration (SAMHSA), health resources and services administration (HRSA).

 (9) "Principal Investigator" refers to the individual who is the project director or investigator who has primary responsibility for the design, conduct or reporting of the proposed research.

-(11) "Significant Financial Interest" is a financial interest consisting of one or more of the following interests held by the investigator or the investigator's immediate family that reasonably appears to be related to the investigator's institutional responsibility:
+(12) "Significant Financial Interest" (SFI) is a financial interest consisting of one or more of the following interests held by the investigator or the investigator's immediate family that reasonably appears to be related to the investigator's institutional responsibility:

-(a) Remuneration received from a publicly traded company that, when aggregated for an investigator and the investigator's immediate family for the past twelve months, or expected over the next twelve months, exceeds five thousand dollars.
+(a) Remuneration received from a publicly traded company that, when aggregated for an investigator and the investigator's immediate family for the past twelve months, or expected over the next twelve months, exceeds ten thousand dollars.
+For PHS funded research, the limit is five thousand dollars.
 Remuneration includes:

 (i) Salary or other payments for services (e.g., consulting fees, honoraria, paid authorship).